Clarence Ray Allen: Execution

 Allen was executed by lethal injection on January 17, 2006, the day after his 76th birthday, at California's San Quentin State Prison.
 He became the second-oldest inmate to be executed in the United States since 1976 (John B. Nixon of Mississippi was executed in 2005 at age 77).
-He was the most recently executed inmate in California as of March 2019 when the imposition of the death penalty was suspended in the state by Governor Gavin Newsom.
+He remains the most recently executed inmate in California as of March 2019 when the imposition of the death penalty was suspended in the state by Governor Gavin Newsom.

 Allen was assisted in the death chamber by four correctional officers, though a media observer stated that he was clearly moving under his own power.
 To the surprise of everyone present, the warden indicated that he needed an additional injection of the lethal potassium in order to stop his surprisingly healthy heart.
-Allen wrote in his final statement, which Warden Steven Ornoski read immediately following the execution, "My last words will be Hoka Hey, it's a good day to die.'
+Allen wrote in his final statement, which Warden Steven Ornoski read immediately following the execution, "My last words will be 'Hoka Hey, it's a good day to die.'
 Thank you very much.
 I love you all.
 Goodbye."

 Allen died with an eagle feather on his chest.
 He was wearing a medicine bag around his neck, and a beaded headband.
 He was visited shortly before the execution by two Native American spiritual advisers.

 Allen died at 12:38 a.m.
 Approximately 250 death penalty opponents gathered for a candlelight vigil outside the walls of San Quentin.
-His last meal consisted of Buffalo steak and frybread (both are traditional Native American dishes) as well as a bucket of KFC white-meat-only chicken, sugar-free pecan pie, sugar-free walnut ice cream, and whole milk.
+His last meal consisted of buffalo steak and frybread (both are traditional Native American dishes) as well as a bucket of KFC white-meat-only chicken, sugar-free pecan pie, sugar-free walnut ice cream, and whole milk.

-Other information
+Purported involvement in other murders

-While in the Fresno County Jail on June 27, 1981, Allen called a “death penalty” vote for an inmate and directed an attack in which inmates scalded the target inmate with two gallons of hot water, tied him to the cell bars and beat him, shot him with a zip gun, a type of improvised firearm, and threw razor blades and excrement at him.
+While in the Fresno County Jail on June 27, 1981, Allen called a "death penalty" vote for an inmate and directed an attack in which inmates scalded the target inmate with two gallons of hot water, tied him to the cell bars and beat him, shot him with a zip gun (a type of improvised firearm), and threw razor blades and excrement at him.

+1983 Chino Hills murders

+In 1983, Douglas and Peggy Ryen, their 10-year-old daughter and an 11-year-old neighbor were all murdered in an attack in Chino Hills.
+Clarence Allen previously had a disagreement with the family over a horse he had purchased from them.
+Kevin Cooper was convicted of the murders, but a girlfriend of Eugene "Lee" Furrow, convicted of murder in the Kitts case and on parole at the time of the attacks, claimed Furrow had been the killer.
+Furrow denied involvement and provided a DNA sample.
+In 2018, outgoing California Governor Brown ordered new DNA testing in the Cooper case.
+The independent investigation argued that results from the testing concluded that no DNA evidence points to any person other than Kevin Cooper, though President of the ABA Mary Smith expressed skepticism of the investigation, arguing that their failure to review undisclosed documents made it impossible to have confidence in the verdict.